-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 176.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 177.5. - o Transfer of a 1.0 Professional position from Instructional Technology (2501). - o Elimination of 1.0 Professional position to leverage efficiencies in a reorganization. - o Addition of a 1.0 Support Staff position for the new Hanover Hills Elementary School. - Supplies and Materials decrease due to funding in FY 2018 for the new Hanover Hills Elementary School and to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 176.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 177.5. - Transfer of a 1.0 Professional position from Instructional Technology (2501). - Addition of a 1.0 Professional position due to enrollment growth. - Addition of a 1.0 Support Staff position for ES #42. - Supplies and Materials decrease due to funding in FY 2018 for ES #42 and to constrain the budget in light of funding challenges.